 1 teaspoonful flavoring

-Note: All measurements are level.
+Note: All above measurements are level.

 First: Beat or work the butter with a slotted wooden spoon until it has a whitish appearance around the edges.
 Gradually add the sugar to the butter, beating the mixture, meanwhile.